-- 2 (a) qualified registered electors of the county in which they serve; or - 3 (b) youth election judges. - 4 (2) An individual seeking appointment as a youth election judge must have: - 5 (a) written consent of a parent or legal guardian; and - 6 (b) written consent from the individual's school principal if the individual is a student in a public or private 7 school. - (2) No election judge may be a candidate or a spouse, ascendant, descendant, brother, or sister of a candidate or a candidate's spouse or the spouse of any of these in an election precinct where the candidate's name appears on the ballot.
-However, this does not apply to candidates for precinct offices. - (3) If a polling place for a precinct is located in the same venue as one or more other precincts, a candidate whose name appears on any ballot being voted on within the venue, an ascendant, descendant, brother, sister, or spouse of the candidate, or a spouse of an ascendant, descendant, brother, or sister of the candidate may not serve as an election judge within the venue."

-- Section 5.
-Section 13-13-226, MCA, is amended to read: - "13-13-226.
+1 to serve as provided in 13-4-103."
+2 3 Section 4.
+Section 13-4-107, MCA, is amended to read: 4 "13-4-107.
+Qualifications of election judges.
+(1) Election judges must be: 5 (a) qualified registered electors of the county in which they serve; or 6 (b) youth election judges.
+7 (2) An individual seeking appointment as a youth election judge must have: 8 (a) written consent of a parent or legal guardian; and 9 (b) if the individual is a student of a public or private school, written consent from the individual's 10 school principal.
+11 (2)(3) No election judge may be a candidate or a spouse, ascendant, descendant, brother, or sister of 12 a candidate or a candidate's spouse or the spouse of any of these in an election precinct where the candidate's 13 name appears on the ballot.
+However, this does not apply to candidates for precinct offices.
+14 (3)(4) If a polling place for a precinct is located in the same venue as one or more other precincts, a 15 candidate whose name appears on any ballot being voted on within the venue, an ascendant, descendant, 16 brother, sister, or spouse of the candidate, or a spouse of an ascendant, descendant, brother, or sister of the 17 candidate may not serve as an election judge within the venue."
+18 19 Section 5.
+Section 13-13-226, MCA, is amended to read: 20 "13-13-226.
 Manner of selection.
-(1) The election administrator may make appointments to an absentee election board from lists of qualified electors and youth election judges in the county prepared in substantially the same manner as provided in 13-4-102.
-The election administrator may refuse for cause to appoint or may for cause remove a member of an absentee election board. - (2) The number of youth election judges serving on an absentee election board may not exceed the number of qualified registered electors serving on the board."
+(1) The election administrator may make appointments to an 21 absentee election board from lists of qualified electors and youth election judges in the county prepared in 22 substantially the same manner as provided in 13-4-102.
+The election administrator may refuse for cause to 23 appoint or may for cause remove a member of an absentee election board.
+24 (2) The number of youth election judges serving on the absentee election board may not exceed the 25 number of qualified registered electors serving on the absentee election board."
+26 27 Section 6.
+Section 13-15-112, MCA, is amended to read: 28 "13-15-112.
+Appointment of counting boards.
+(1) To count votes in any election under this title,